oer4sdi/OER-InspireViewAndDownloadServices/README.md

 This repository contains the tutorial “ INSPIRE View and Download Services ” which is available for reuse as an Open Educational Resource (OER).

-In this tutorial you will learn how to access geospatial data using INSPIRE web map and download services .
+In this technical tutorial, we will explore how to work with INSPIRE view and download services.
+Learning objectives are:

 -	Understanding the characteristics of INSPIRE view and download services.
 -   Gaining practical experience in working with these resources